• Skip to primary navigation

 1. Cheesecake Filling: Cream together the cream cheese and sugar on medium-high speed until smooth.
 Then add the yogurt and vanilla extract and mix until combined.
 Add your egg, mixing on low speed, until just incorporated.
 Gently fold in the blueberry puree.

-1. Bake: Evenly distribute the cheesecake filling over the graham cracker crust (I used my 1.5 tbsp cookie scoop).
+1. Bake: Evenly distribute the cheesecake filling over the graham cracker crust (I used my 1.5 tablespoon cookie scoop).
 Bake for 15-17 minutes until set and allow the cheesecakes to cool for 40 minutes at room temperature and then for 3 hours in the refrigerator.

 how to make blueberry cheesecakes.
 Blueberry puree, graham cracker crust, cheesecake filling, bake